Stefano Bemer

+He died in Florence after a long illness on 27 July 2012, at the age of 48.

 Nowadays, the company is carried on by Tommaso Melani and his Scuola del Cuoio family company.
 Stefano Bemer is now a large artisanal workshop nested in a chapel in Via San Niccoló in Florence and has a direct showroom in New York City.